yugabyte/yugabyte-db/docs/content/latest/develop/realworld-apps/ecommerce-app.md

 ## Summary

-This application is a blue print for building eCommerce and other similar web applications.
-The instructions to build and run the application, as well as the source code can be found in [the Yugastore github repo](https://github.com/yugabyte/yugastore).
+This application is a blueprint for building eCommerce and other similar web applications.
+The instructions to build and run the application, as well as the source code, can be found in the [Yugastore GitHub repository](https://github.com/yugabyte/yugastore).